smartguy05/ai.orchestrator/README.md

 - **OpenAI**: OpenAI API integration.
 Can be configured to use a local OpenAI compliant API.
 - **Plugin/Module Integration**: Easily integrate external modules for additional functionality (logging, notifications, etc.).
 - **Short-term chat memory**: Maintain short-term chat memory for multi-shot prompting
+- **Long-term chat memory**: Remember details about the user to help with context in future requests

 Plugins: